You are here

 |Late fee for applications received by MLA 6 weeks or less from the presentation date.||$ 45.00|

-- Detailed agenda
+- Detailed agenda (to be completed online)

-- Curriculum vita for each instructor
+- Curriculum vita for each instructor (follow instructions on form)

-- Participant materials
+- Participant materials (follow instructions on form)

 - Evaluation form (optional)